Nico Hischier: New Jersey Devils

 Due to a leg injury suffered prior to training camp, Hischier missed the start of the 2020–21 season.
 Hischier made his season debut on 20 February 2021, against the Buffalo Sabres, where he was announced as the 12th captain in the Devils' history before the game.
 As such, he became the youngest captain in the league.
 Hischier would play only five games before suffering another injury against the Washington Capitals when a shot from Devils defenceman P. K. Subban hit Hischier in the face.
 Although the injury initially only projected him to miss three weeks of NHL action, the surgery for Hischier's broken nose ended up sidelining him a total of 24 games.
 Despite playing only 21 games that season, he would finish with six goals and five assists as the Devils once again missed the playoffs.

 In the 2022–23 season, Hischier put up a career high 31 goals, 49 assists, and 80 points, which was second to Jack Hughes for most points on the team.
 Hischier was nominated for the Frank J. Selke Trophy, which is an award for the "forward who demonstrates the most skill in the defensive component of the game."

 On 27 October 2023, Hischier suffered an upper-body injury resulting from a check to the head by Buffalo Sabres defenceman Connor Clifton.
 Clifton received a match penalty and a two-game suspension.

 On 25 November 2024, Hischier recorded his first NHL hat trick, which was a natural hat trick, in a 5–2 win against the Nashville Predators.

+On 1 July 2026, Hischier signed a five-year, $58.5 million extension beginning in the 2027–28 season with the Devils.